-As at December 31, 2022, the Company owns 9,000,000 shares of Koulou Gold Corp. ("Koulou Gold"), which is equivalent to 20% ownership in Koulou Gold.
+As at December 31, 2022, the Company owned 9,000,000 shares of Koulou Gold, which is equivalent to 20% ownership in Koulou Gold.
 As a result, the Company has significant influence over Koulou Gold, resulting in Koulou Gold being recorded on the Company's consolidated financial statements as an investment in associate.

-During the six months ended June 30, 2023, the Company sold 1,000,000 shares of Koulou Gold for \$50,000 to a third party and decreased the ownership from 20% to 18% in Koulou Gold.
+In May 2023, the Company sold 1,000,000 shares of Koulou Gold for \$50,000 to a third party and decreased the ownership from 20% to 18% in Koulou Gold.
 The Company continues to have significant influence due to a common director and a common officer.
 As a result of the sale, the Company recorded a dilution gain of \$43,816.